-The Decree also specifies that its scope does not extend to "the State, territorial public authorities, other non-economic public bodies and bodies performing functions of constitutional relevance."
+The Decree also specifies those who are not subject to its provisions, namely "the State, territorial public authorities, other non-economic public bodies and bodies performing functions of constitutional importance."

 The number of obligated persons subject to the provisions is, therefore, vast and the dividing line is not always immediately clear, especially with regard to entities operating in the public sector.